Chinese folk religion: Thanksgiving and redeeming

 This rite, of great political importance, can be intended for the whole nation.
 In fact, as early as the Song dynasty, emperors asked renowned Taoists to perform such rituals on their behalf or for the entire nation.
 The modern Chinese republic has given approval for Taoists to conduct such rituals since the 1990s, with the aim of protecting the country and the nation.

 Rites of passage

 A variety of practices are concerned with personal well-being and spiritual growth.
 Rites of passage are intended to narrate the holy significance of each crucial change throughout a life course.
 These changes, which are physical and social and at the same time spiritual, are marked by elaborate customs and religious rituals.

 In the holistic view about nature and the human body and life, as macro and microcosmos, the life process of a human being is equated with the rhythm of seasons and cosmic changes.
 Hence, birth is likened to spring, youth to summer, maturity to autumn and old age to winter.
 There are ritual passages for those who belong to a religious order of priests or monks, and there are the rituals of the stages in a life, the main four being birth, adulthood, marriage and death.

+Chinese folk religion sometimes incorporated Daoist elements about personal growth.
+A Tao realm inconceivable and incomprehensible by normal humans and even Confucius and Confucianists was sometimes called "the Heavens" and thought to exist by many ancient folk religion practitioners.
+Higher, spiritual versions of Daoists such as Laozi were thought to exist in there when they were alive and absorb "the purest Yin and Yang", as well as xian who were reborn into it after their human selves' spirits were sent there.
+These spiritual versions were thought to be abstract beings that can manifest in that world as mythical beings such as xian dragons who eat yin and yang energy and ride clouds and their qi.